Dialogue with Shareholders and Investors

 Providing Feedback of Dialogue Opinions and Requests to Management

 The executive general manager of the Corporate Planning Division provides feedback received through dialogue with shareholders and investors to the board of directors through after the full-year and second quarter financial results, as well as to all division managers on a quarterly basis.
 Feedback is then considered and discussed at member meetings.
 Matters that should be reflected in management are shared with the KONOIKE Group management and related divisions to be reflected in corporate activities.
-For example, we began disclosing earnings status and forecasts in FY3/2022 for the Airport-Related and Steel-Related Businesses, which are particularly noteworthy due to significant changes in the business environment.
+In FY3/2024, we began disclosing quarterly Airport-Related performance due to great interest in the segment as a result of significant changes in the business environment.
+We also began disclosing business structure by country in response to feedback that the details of our International Logistics Business were unclear.
+KONOIKE is committed to expanding our disclosures based on the feedback we receive.

 Information Disclosure Measures That Serve as the Foundation of Dialogues